 - For most of us the music we grew up with has powerful connections to recreating feelings, events, and memories.
 A lot are pleasant, but some are downright annoying.
 The next time a song comes on you REALLY can’t stand, just listen.
 Pretend you’ve never heard it before.
 Focus on every part of it, the structure, words, rhythm, and message.
 Keep in mind the songs you hate are ALWAYS someone’s favorite.
 I pick music because it’s everywhere, in every culture, and it’s a fast artistic expression of how someone else views their life and world.

 There is one more way to reconnect with a puerile sense of awe, even if we are determined to hold onto a judgmental attitude, and that is to actively “take chances.”
 Doing this on a regular basis will eventually override a lifetime of subjective programming.
-Taking chances is not as forbidding as it sounds, and there’s plenty of existing evidence in everyone’s lives that can be used as leverage to push us out of our comfort zones.
+Taking chances is not as foreboding as it sounds, and there’s plenty of existing evidence in everyone’s lives that can be used as leverage to push us out of our comfort zones.
 All anyone needs to do is look at their own track record.
 This next question may be one of the most important observations ever –